ksylvain77/ai-native-flask-template/README.md

-# AI-Native Project Template
+# AI-Native Flask Template

-A project template designed for AI-collaborative development with smart defaults, automated workflows, and comprehensive testing.
+A Flask application template designed for AI-collaborative development with smart defaults, automated workflows, and comprehensive testing.

 ## Features

+- 🌐 **Production-Ready Flask**: Complete Flask app with health endpoints and proper structure
 - 🤖 **AI-Optimized**: Structured for seamless AI collaboration
 - 🚀 **Smart Defaults**: Only asks for project name - handles the rest
 - 📁 **Project-Based Naming**: Uses your project name instead of generic `main.py`